oshi/oshi/src/site/markdown/Performance.md

 ## Physical device latency

 Updates of statistics on disks, filestores, USB devices, and some network information may incur physical device or network latency and respond more slowly than other native calls.
 Periodic polling for updates should generally be less frequent than OS-kernel based statistics such as CPU and memory.
+Also see the discussion above regarding disk performance counters; if only unchanging disk statistics are required then disabling the querying of PerfDisk counters will slightly improve performance.